NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 To enable GPU support for Pandas UDF, you need to configure your Spark job with extra settings.

-1. Make sure GPU `exclusive` mode is disabled.
+1. Make sure GPU `exclusive` mode is _disabled_.
 Note that this will not work if you are using exclusive mode to assign GPUs under Spark.
+To disable exclusive mode, use
+    ```
+    nvidia-smi -i 0 -c Default # Set GPU 0 to default mode, run as root.
+    ```

 2. Currently the Python files are packed into the RAPIDS Accelerator jar.

     On Yarn, you need to add